pratyushareddy8897/dbms/Project.md

 ## Key Features
 - **Customer and Admin Interfaces**: Separate views for customer and admin functionalities.
 - **CRUD Operations**: Enables admins to perform CRUD actions on orders, customers, products, sellers, and reviews.
-- **Predefined SQL Queries**: The admin interface (`admin_home`) includes a "Visualize Query" button, which executes predefined SQL statements.
-These queries demonstrate complex operations, such as JOINs across multiple tables and subqueries, allowing admins to retrieve joint search results directly from the database.
+- **Predefined SQL Queries**: The admin interface includes three predefined SQL query routes that showcase complex data insights:
+  - **Customer Spending Analysis** (`/order/view/complex`): This query displays detailed information on each customer’s spending, including the total orders, total spent, unique payment methods, and the range of payments.
+The query joins the `customers`, `orders`, and `payments` tables to provide these insights.
+  - **Top Selling Products by Category** (`/order/view/topproducts`): This query lists the most popular products within each category, displaying total orders, quantity sold, and revenue generated.
+It joins the `categories`, `products`, and `orderdetails` tables, helping admins understand product performance.
+  - **Top 3 Customers**: This query identifies the top three customers based on their total spending, providing insights into the most valuable customers.

-- **Custom SQL Queries**: The "Visualize Query" functionality also allows admins to execute custom SQL queries directly in the browser for quick insights and data exploration.
+- **Custom SQL Queries**: The "Visualize Query" functionality allows admins to execute custom SQL queries directly in the browser for quick insights and data exploration.

 ## Technology Stack
 - **Backend**: Express/Node.js